pac4j/spring-security-pac4j/README.md

 ## Migration guide (1.3 -> 1.4)

-The entry points no longer accept a specific client directly: they now require two parameters:
+The entry points no longer accept a specific client directly, they now require two parameters:
 - `clients`: the defined clients
 - `clientName`: the name of the client to use to start the login process.